Strings (Advanced)

 Summary¶

-- We learned about string interpolation, and how we can put expressions directly into strings for evaluation.
+\n,\t, and\{for including special characters in strings. - We covered string interpolation, which lets us put expressions directly into strings for evaluation.

 Next¶